w3c/wai-people-use-web/_people-use-web/user-stories-eight.md

 : **Works well:** "When I change things in my browser, websites keep those settings."

 Distracting pop-ups
-: **Problem:** "Banner ads and popups can be distracting for me, especially if they contain moving text or images."
+: **Problem:** "Banner ads and popups are distracting."
-: **Works well:** "It's great when I can turn off these images and also any background audio.
-When I turn these off on my device, it's important that the online content recognizes my personal settings."
+: **Works well:** "It's great when I can turn off these images using the ad blocker in my browser."

 Complex language
 : **Problem:** "Complex language and sentence structure are confusing to me and hard to read and retain.